 Imber Metz is the Met Police’s youth engagement project.
 The charity is one of our longstanding partners whom we are proud to support.
-The Axis Foundation has donated £30,000 to Imber Metz over six years.
+The Axis Foundation has donated £35,000 to Imber Metz over seven years.

-Our latest donation (£5,000, 2020) helps Imber Metz deliver anti-crime lectures and football activities in high-crime and hard-to-reach-areas.
-The vital project will benefit around 200 young people.
+Our donations help Imber Metz deliver anti-crime lectures and football activities in high-crime and hard-to-reach-areas.
+The vital projects will benefit around 200 young people.

 “Without doubt the most valuable achievement is this: several young people approached Imber Metz to tell of a serious public order situation which could have resulted in knife crime against a named individual.
 As a result, and due to the close liaison we have with the police, this situation was avoided and a young person’s life saved.
 Without the Axis Foundation none of the above would have been possible.
 On behalf of the young people and the project a massive Thank You” – DCI Clive Driscoll, Founder

 “During Lockdown, we have helped young people who attended our sessions in Lambeth.
 We have supported them via Zoom and will focus on new projects, including community days and new locations, once conditions allow.

 “The future is bright although the last months have been difficult for all.
 Your assistance gives the communities Imber Metz works with – now and in the future – a chance to start again.
 As always a massive Thank You” – DCI Clive Driscoll

 More about Imber Metz